juiian7/ApateJS-Retro/README.md

 ## Particle System

-The ParticleSystem is an Enitiy object which handles multiple entity simulations.
+The ParticleSystem is an Entity object which handles multiple entity simulations.

 Control particles by overwriting the `generateParticle` function.